mikependon/RepoDB/Docs/pages/cache.rst

 ::

-	// Let's expect that the repository is meant for Customer data entity foreach (var item in repository.Cache)
+	// Let`s expect that the repository is meant for Customer data entity foreach (var item in repository.Cache)
 	{
 		var item = (IEnumerable<Customer>)item.Value;